b22mer/algorithm-hub/README.md

 # algorithm-hub
-Problem Solving Repository for All Online Jurge Sites
+Problem Solving Repository for All Online Jurge Site